Sandwich-GD/Linux-Cyber-security/README.md

 Then, install apparmor, and either linux-zen, linux-hardened, or linux-lqx.

 Now reboot, and ya done.

+## Level 4 (Fantastic hardening)

+Install linux-lqx, apparmor, zen browser or firefox, set up duckduckgo, set up an adblocker on strict settings. and lastly, run the "Yet another hardening script", below.

+Run ```lynis audit system```, and reboot.

+## Level 5 (Overkill)

+Use arch linux.

+Install Tor browser, install apparmor, set up duckduckgo, install an adblocker with the highest settings, run every script you can, install either the hardened kernel, or the liqourix kernel, run ```lynis audit system```, reboot, and youre done.

 ## Real Scenarios (Pre-warn)
 Do not use the same password everywhere, because hackers move FAST.